hharte/TeleCard/README.md

-# Building the Arduino ATMEGA 2560 Adapter
+# Building the Arduino ATmega32u4 Adapter

+This project uses a [https://www.sparkfun.com/products/15795](https://www.sparkfun.com/products/15795).
+Solder a 2x7 pin male header to SparkFun board, with pin 13 of the header connecting to GND on the board, and pin 1 of the header to GPIO7.
+For the even numbered header pins, solder four wires.

-Use jumper wires to connect the following pins from the [ATmega 2560 board](https://www.amazon.com/ELEGOO-ATmega2560-ATMEGA16U2-Projects-Compliant/dp/B01H4ZLZLQ) to the 2x7 pin connector of the Nortel NPS50883-01L5 Card Reader.
-Pin numbering on the 2x7 header is with reference to the arrow on the IDC connector housing, not the red stripe on the ribbon cable.
+**_Note:_** Pin numbering on the 2x7 header is with reference to the arrow on the IDC connector housing, not the red stripe on the ribbon cable.
 Some card reader assemblies have the red stripe on the wrong side.

 <table>
   <tr>
-   <td>ATMega Pin
+   <td>SparkFun Pro Micro C
    </td>
    <td>2x7 IDC Connector
    </td>